FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 Your General will give all your units some bonuses to their morale, they don't impact any of the other stats.
 These bonuses are as follows:

  * The general gives `+12` morale to their bodyguard unit while they're rallying, and `+8` at all other times.
+This is on top of the base value below.
  * The general gives nearby units `+10` morale when they are rallying and `+4` at all other times.
+This is on top of the base value below.
- * As long as the general is alive, all units on the field no matter how far from the general get a morale bonus of `2 + command points + half influence` points add to their default TroopMorale stat.
+ * As long as the general is alive, all units on the field no matter how far from the general get a base morale bonus of `2 + command points + half influence` points add to their default TroopMorale stat.
  * The range of influence of a General is calculated using the following formula `6 + (7 * command) + (4 * influence)`.
 The number is using the internal engine distance this should be assumed to be similar to meters inside the game world.

 Extra information about General's influence range: